Key sub-activities that occur in the prepare stage include:

 Memory forensics can provide an in-depth view of a host, the operating system state, and the running processes.
 Whilst the capture of a computer's memory is relatively quick, the analysis normally takes at least two days of analysis per host.
 Due to the time involved with the analysis, it is important to identify the key assets of an organization, memory forensics can then be periodically performed on a small number of key hosts (2-5).

 Memory forensics can provide assurance that the hosts do not have any indicators of malicious software running or behaviour that is indicative of a compromise.
 To provide wider coverage of the network, the hosts involved in the analysis can be rotated.

-Few organisations really understand their ‘state of readiness’ to respond to a cyber security incident, particularly a serious cyber security attack, and are typically not well prepared in terms of:
+Few organizations really understand their ‘state of readiness’ to respond to a cybersecurity incident, particularly a serious cybersecurity attack, and are typically not well prepared in terms of:

 The CIRP service aims to review the customer's’ existing operating procedures and environment to ensure that in the event of an incident there is sufficient information and processes in place to contain the incident in a timely manner, minimizing the impact, damage, cost and reduce any potential reputational damage.

 The FRP service delivery is split into several phases.
 The initial phase involves meeting the key stakeholders to identify assets that are likely to be affected or targeted because of an incident, the threats that are relevant to the organization and the scenarios that would have the most severe impact.

 The second phase is a documentation review which should take between 5 and 10 days.
 An example of the documentation reviewed in this phase includes: